neil-gallagher/directed-spectrum/README.md

  *[Documentation for the `window`, `nperseg`, and `noverlap` variables was
         copied directly from the scipy.signal.spectral module.
-These variables are used for calculating the cross power spectral density matrix as an intermediate step in calculating the directed spectrum.]*
+These variables are used for calculating the cross power spectral density matrix as an intermediate step in calculating the directed spectrum when estimator is 'Wilson', and are not used otherwise.]*

 `ds` returns a `DirectedSpectrum` object.